-10 Mascaras That Will Not Clump (No Matter What)
+12 Clump-Free Mascaras That Won’t Let You Down

 Jane Iredale Longest Lash Thickening and Lengthening Mascara

-The only thing we love more than the non-clumping formula of this mascara ($33, janeiredale.com) is the unique tube it comes in.
+The only thing we love more than the non-clumping formula of this mascara is the unique tube it comes in.

 Clinique Bottom Lash Mascara

-This mascara ($11.50, sephora.com) was made specifically for the lower lashes, which are so fine that they can easily stick together.
+This mascara was made specifically for the lower lashes, which are so fine that they can easily stick together.
 It separates as it coats, which is why we love it for our top lashes, too.

 MAC Extended Play Lash

-This glossy mascara ($18, maccosmetics.com) curls as it lifts, which makes it an instant favorite.
+This glossy mascara curls as it lifts, which makes it an instant favorite.

-Yves Saint Laurent Volume Effet Faux Cils The conditioning ingredient in this luxe mascara ($32, sephora.com) keeps the intense coating film from collecting along the lashes.
+The conditioning ingredient in this luxe mascara keeps the intense coating film from collecting along the lashes.